payscale/load-test-script/README.md

 ### To Run the load test
 * Install packages: `yarn`
-* Download an hour's worth of logs: `node .\download-cloudfront-logs.js --timestamp <YYYY-dd-mm-hh> --bucketName <cloudfrontLogsBucketName> --cloudfrontId <distribution id> --s3folder <folder where logs are kept>`
+* Download an hour's worth of logs: `node .\download-cloudfront-logs.js --timestamp <YYYY-MM-DD-HH> --bucketName <cloudfrontLogsBucketName> --cloudfrontId <distribution id> --s3folder <folder where logs are kept>`
   * NOTE: the timestamp is in UTC
 * Replay the logs against the host of your choice: `node ./load-test.js --urlHost 'www.<yourHost>.com' --prefix '/<the path subset you want to test>' --maxPings 100`
   * NOTE: if you run out of memory, run node such as with 4gb:`node --max-old-space-size=4096 ...`.